DimaSamoz/mezzo/README.md

 *Mezzo* is a Haskell library and embedded domain-specific language for music description.
 Its novelty is in the fact that it can enforce various rules of music composition *statically*, that is, at compile-time.
 This effectively means that if you write "bad" music, your composition will not compile – think of it as a **very** strict spell-checker for music.

+> Note: unfortunately due to changes to GHC's type checker and inference system
+> (and the rather fragile implementation), Mezzo doesn't work well with the
+> latest GHC versions.
+This branch uses LTS 13.9 (GHC 8.6.3) and fixes all the
+> problems arising from the `ghc-typelits-natnormalise` update.
+While the main
+> library compiles, the tests and examples do not -- moreover, reification
+> (converting type-level data to term-level values) is _really_ slow (most
+> likely due to the changes to type classes to support
+> `-XQuantifiedConstraints`) making Mezzo pretty much impractical for anything
+> containing more than 8-9 notes.
+I do not have the time to fix these issues,
+> especially given that Haskell's type system is undergoing a lot of changes and
+> things might break again with a future release.
+The libary seems to work well
+> with GHC 8.0.2 however, so I will leave the master branch at that version.

 - [Getting started](#getting-started)
 	- [Prerequisites](#prerequisites)
 	- [Installation](#installation)